giantswarm/cluster/README.md

 #### Control plane resources

-There are two control plane resources, KubeadmControlPlane and MachineHealthCheck, and each has its own resource flag which are `kubeadmControlPlaneResourceEnabled` and `machineHealthCheckResourceEnabled`, respectively.
+There are control plane resources for different providers (KubeadmControlPlane for kubeadm, KamajiControlPlane for Kamaji) and MachineHealthCheck.
+The control plane provider is configured via `controlPlaneResource.provider` (either `kubeadm` or `kamaji`, with `kubeadm` as the default), and `machineHealthCheckResourceEnabled` controls the MachineHealthCheck resource.

 Besides the above two resource flags, there are few other values that have to be specified:
 - Group, version and kind of the provider-specific machine template resources (e.g. AWSMachineTemplate, AzureMachineTemplate,